-Whenever I got a chance to try and use Gemini AI model, the results were disappointing.
+Whenever I got a chance to try and use Gemini models, the results were disappointing.
 The results reflected that the context was always not enough.
-However, other tools like ChatGPT, Github Copilot they were able to safely assume the default context and provide relevant answers.
+My prompts to Gemini were mostly text based and learning oriented.
+However, other models like GPT, Sonnet they were able to provide relevant answers.
 Only when the prompts were carefully crafted with TCREI framework (Tiny Crab Rode Enormous Iguana – Task, Context, Reference, Evaluate, Iterate), I got a decent response from Gemini.
-Until last week, I had ChatGPT (for personal) and Github Copilot (for work) as my top go-to AI assistants.
+Until last week, I had ChatGPT (on browser) and Github Copilot (on IDEs) as my top go-to AI assistants (not agents).
+I kind of not trusted the agent making code changes and preferred to Ask and do the changes myself.

 Image generated by gemini.google.com

 Through ChatGPT, I came to know about the PdfDocument class available in Android itself.
 I thought to give it a shot and installed Android Studio again .
 Otter – The latest stable version of Android Studio has Gemini Pro built in and the auth process was smooth and easy.
 I was trying few prompts and the responses were detailed.
 I was asking about Java 25/21 support for Android and would it make sense to create the project in Java instead of Kotlin.
-Having used the Agent mode in Github Copilot at work, I started with a simple task to add a button to the existing main screen.
+I noticed the Agent mode and wanted to explore it more.

-Gemini Agent gave a clean code.
-I increased the complexity of the tasks – and asked it to change the compose alignment – Eg. Columns instead of Box inside scaffold, create an image picker, show preview, create top bar, convert the list of uris to pdf, save them to a private folder, add settings screen, use the preferences while creating pdf files etc. Gemini Agent was able to do it with great explanations.
+I started with a simple task to add a button to the existing main screen.
+Gemini 2.5 in Agent mode gave a clean code.
+I increased the complexity of the tasks – and asked it to change the compose alignment – Eg. Columns instead of Box inside scaffold, create an image picker, show preview fo images, create top bar, convert the list of uris to pdf, save them to a private folder, sort the list of uris, add settings screen, use the preferences while creating pdf files etc. Gemini Agent was able to do it with great explanations.
 Thanks to Google for giving free subscriptions for individual developers to their pro model – Gemini 2.5.
 It is definitly worth a try.
+It’s never too late to try Gemini.

 Gotchas: There were a few times, the Agent was not able to refactor/write to the same file and it kept retrying.
 I had to force stop the task.
 When changes were made manually, the agent took it for granted and rolled back the manual changes – Eg. a deprecated method call was updated as per the documentation.